 Especially of interest to anyone considering enlisting in the U.S. military are the details Sheehan provides of the lies told and false promises made by military recruiters to get the human fuel for Donald Rumsfelds war machine.
 And, once enlisted, it is difficult to get out at the end of the contract period.
-Using “Stop-Loss” as a bludgeon, the military offers only the choice to reenlist and get a bonus payment or not to reenlist and get enslaved.
+Using Stop-Loss as a bludgeon, the military offers only the choice to reenlist and get a bonus payment or not to reenlist and get enslaved.
 Any parent whose son or daughter is considering entering the military during the Bush presidency should give him or her a copy of this book and soon.

 The book also puts to rest a number of falsities and malicious lies about Sheehan that have appeared in the media and circulated on the Internet since she rose to prominence in August.
 These include the falsity that she has been divorced from her husband since Casey was four, the allegation that she and her supporters went to Louisiana after the hurricane Katrina disaster in order to garner publicity, the lie that she is anti-Semitic and said her son died protecting Israel, the claim that she has no voice of her own and is a mere puppet for the enemies of the Bush administration, and the accusation that she is unpatriotic and is providing aid and comfort to the enemies of the United States.

 The truth is that Cindy Sheehan and her husband were married for 28 years and raised all four of their children together.
 Their separation and his filing for divorce occurred after Caseys death.
 The Bring Them Home Now Tour went to Covington and Algiers, Louisiana, in early September to convey more than five tons of leftover supplies from Crawfords Camp Casey II site to victims of the Gulf disaster in the absence of federal help to those cities.
 Tour members also stayed to provide additional support and continuing communication with the outside world, as well as coverage of the occupation military forces in the disaster area.
 An email apparently altered by a former friend with his own agenda contained the lie about Israel.
-And if love of country means “tough love” when one believes that political leaders are betraying its constitution, wasting its resources, and sacrificing the members of its armed forces for reasons that they either will not or cannot explain in plain language, then Cindy Sheehan is a greater patriot than any of those who assail her for her criticisms of this countrys leadership.
+And if love of country means tough love when one believes that political leaders are betraying its constitution, wasting its resources, and sacrificing the members of its armed forces for reasons that they either will not or cannot explain in plain language, then Cindy Sheehan is a greater patriot than any of those who assail her for her criticisms of this countrys leadership.

 Almost laughable is the claim that Sheehan is a puppet or tool of others.
 On meeting her, one is immediately impressed with her strength of character, the depth of her sincerity, and her absolute conviction that she is right to do what she is doing.
 Her intelligence, as well as clarity and integrity of purpose, are plainly revealed in the writings collected in this book.
 As she put it (p.
 116) on August 20, Contrary to what the mainstream media thinks, I did not just fall off a pumpkin truck in Crawford, Texas….
 I have been writing, speaking, testifying in front of congressional committees, lobbying Congress, and doing interviews for over a year now.

 Cautioned by supporters to tone down her rhetoric to broaden her appeal, she reacts with scorn, asking why such a big movement rose from such a small action on August 6, 2005.
 Cindy Sheehan is the street fighter of anti-war rhetoricians and her simple eloquence draws crowds.
 Those who stand with her see a leader and protector.
 Those who defend the war fear her outspokenness against it and the doubts that she raises among the general public.
 Consequently, they vilify her.
 They recognize a moral avenger when they see one.
 Presciently, she wrote, I do have a big mouth and a righteous cause, in a letter to George Bush on November 4, 2004.
 In a speech she gave at Camp Casey on August 24, 2005, she said (p.
 131) that if Casey were to have anything to say to George Bush for sending him to his death it would be, You didnt know what you were getting into.